 The ability to place off-premise payments is a way to keep up with trends.
-Many consumers opt for delivery or pick-up to save time and money (view: difference between curbside and pickup).
+Many consumers opt for delivery or curbside pick up to save time and money (view: difference between curbside and pickup).

 If the pandemic has taught us one thing, it’s that the restaurant industry can thrive in a digital landscape.
 Mobile ordering apps are just one tool to maximize a restaurant’s ROI.

 The ROI meaning refers to the profits you generate vs. the amount of funds you invest.
 By featuring your business on mobile apps, you’ll be able to expand your reach to the entire area.
 Plus, it’ll help eliminate overhead expenses and overall restaurant expenses.

 Once you make your business available on such apps, your customer base can grow tenfold.
 Due to time constraints, not everyone can visit a restaurant.
 Busy schedules or illnesses can prevent people from leaving the house, too.

 Everyone has a mobile device on hand.
 Ensure that your restaurant is easily accessible.